basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 category.
 Its business logic reconciles objects by merging different versions of a customer’s shopping cart.

->Riak currently supports simple conflict resolution by way of read-repair, remanding more complex reconciliation to the client.
+>Riak KV currently supports simple conflict resolution by way of read-repair, remanding more complex reconciliation to the client.
 There are several tools to help simplify this task, such as [Statebox](https://github.com/mochi/statebox_riak).
 >
->The Riak team is in the process of adding support for a simply reconciliation strategy, called CRDTs (Commutative Replicated Data Types) for reconciling common data types like sets and counters.
+>Riak KV supports a simple reconciliation strategy, called [CRDTs]() (Commutative Replicated Data Types), for reconciling common data types like sets and counters.

 * Timestamp based reconciliation: This case differs from the previous one only in the reconciliation mechanism.
 In case of divergent versions, Dynamo performs simple timestamp based reconciliation